 What is staging?
 Home staging is the act of preparing your home for sale.
 The goal of staging is to make a home appealing to potential buyers, thereby selling a property more swiftly and for more money.
 Unfortunately, “I don’t want to do a thing” is said very often to realtors on their first visit to a seller’s home.
 Many sellers do not realize how important staging is.
 They don’t want to spend money staging their home but, the fact is most homes sell faster and for a higher price when they are properly staged.
 Most buyers first look at your home online.
 If your home is cluttered, dated and does not present well online, you’ll probably get fewer showings.

 It is recommended to invest in repairs and upgrades such as a roof replacement to improve your home’s resale value and its appeal to home buyers.
-You may need to hire roofers and other contractors to finish the repairs in time for the showing of your home.
+You may need to hire roofers and other contractors like First Response Roofing or any other to finish the repairs in time for the showing of your home.
 Apart from the parts of your home that are visible to home buyers, you should also tend to your home systems that are concealed.
 Your septic system, for example, may be due for septic tank maintenance services.
 Homebuyers may not see it but home inspectors will and it may affect your home sale.

 Before I became a realtor, I went through the process of selling my own home.
 I met with a local real estate agent and she suggested I remove my area rugs and take down my curtains.
 I was so insulted that I chose another realtor.
 By the way, my area rug was black, purple and green as were my curtains.
 Looking back, they were so dated and ugly!
 The rug covered my beautiful wood floors and the curtains took away from the wall of windows overlooking the woods.
 That first realtor was spot on.
 What happened?
 My neighbor’s home was also on the market and had the same layout as my house.
 They sold very quickly while my home took over 18 months to sell.
 Even though my home had more upgrades, potential buyers could not see past my decorating taste.
 I finally sold but for $40,000 less that my neighbor because it sat on the market for so long.